Rounding it up

-Lastly, we’ve launched a Credit Building tool to help Canadians build their credit scores seamlessly, for a low monthly cost.
-When we surveyed the landscape, we found that most credit repair products were too costly due to high initial deposits, high interest rates, or unnecessary fees.
-So we decided to build a product that will help our users grow their credit for only $7 a month.
+Lastly, we’ve launched a Credit Building tool to help Canadians build their credit history for a low monthly cost.
+When we surveyed the landscape, we found that most credit building products were too costly due to high initial deposits, high interest rates, or unnecessary fees.
+So we decided to build a product that will help our users grow their credit history for only $7 a month.
 Seriously, that’s it.

 Let hope lead

 We know 2020, for lack of a better word, sucked.
 Remember when we thought the pandemic would only last 2 weeks?
 Well it’s time to breathe and let go, because a new dawn is approaching with a lot of hope for 2021.